 Few would dispute that any of these efforts are well-intentioned but there any many who would argue that none of these groups are doing enough and that the overall approach needs to be more cohesive.

-Below, we’ve outlined four sub-themes related to the sustainable packaging conversation and highlight the importance of partnerships in order to succeed.
+Below, we’ve outlined four sub-themes related to the sustainable packaging conversation and amplifying the importance of partnerships in order to succeed.

 Say It (Or Do It) Like You Mean It.